cwendorf/CALM/docs/using/README.md

-## Using CALM Contrast Codes
+## Using Contrast Codes

 ### Overview

 `CALM` includes a complete set of commonly used coding schemes.
 These include extensions of the built-in contrast specifications in Base R and a modification of Venables's `codingMatrices` package.
 They can be used directly in linear model specifications.

-### Available Contrast Codes
+It is also possible to develop custom codes to test specific hypotheses.

+### The Basic Example

+For the sake of example, this site uses the following data.
+For reference, the group means are displayed.

 ```r